 Ron grew up in Virginia, told by his father to “be American, ride your bike,” but his father had bought a 22 rifle in case the Nazis invaded Virginia, and then he said Ron "would have to fight.”
 Ron said that he “almost needed an anti-Semite to remind him, “I’m a Jew.”
 He remembered seeing a film of Hitler reading and “shrieking and shaking with rage," and wondered, "Is my name on that page?"

-One of the last times we saw him was we were visiting in his little trailer during a storm, with greenish billowy tornado clouds all around.
-He said that when he died, there would be no one to sing Kaddish for him.
+One of the last times we saw him visiting him in his little trailer during a storm, with greenish billowy tornado clouds all around, he said that when he died, there would be no one to sing Kaddish for him.

 When he passed away a few years later, we and other friends made sure there was Kaddish for Ron in various places, along with other prayers, thoughts, wishes and remembrances of him--his striving mind, heart and soul, never giving up on humanity, despite our history of the inhumanity on display.

-Over a few years in the early 90's, we visited South Dakota several times and kept in touch with Ron in between.
-He would send us letter, notes and poems from time to time.
+Over a few years in the early 90's, we visited South Dakota several other times and kept in touch with Ron in between.
+He would send us letters, notes and poems from time to time.
 The little note to us below came with his last book of poetry:

 Dear Friends,